Lessons that we can all grow from.......

 Question: I would like to write about Jesus and His time on Earth, and I need your help.

-There are many things we could say about Jesus, but the one word that describes Him most completely is Love.
+We could say many things about Jesus, but the one word that describes Him most completely is Love.

 As a soul studying the Earth and its people, Jesus felt great sadness at all the conflict so prevalent on Earth.